Phillip-D-Shields/web701-repo/README.md

-# Phillip Shields WEB701 Blogs Repo
+# Phillip Shields WEB701 Repo

+This repo has two directories.
+One for blogs, and the other for the class assessment project.

 I have enabled discussions on this repo, just click on the Discussions tab above.
 I created two sections for discussion, one for ideas and another specifically for questions that you would like answered.